 Ha Long Bay

-From Hanoi I organized a day trip to Ha Long Bay.
-The trip started out via two-hour long bus ride to Ha Long Bay stopping at a shop where victims of Agent Orange, mostly children with birth defects and adults sold handicrafts that they made to passing tourists.
-Agent Orange was a defoliant chemical used by American panes to kill the foliage in the jungle making it harder for the Vietcong to hide.
-Agent Orange is a carcinogen and highly toxic chemical that caused many birth defects in subsequent generations.
+From Hanoi, I organized a day trip to Ha Long Bay.
+The journey began with a two-hour bus ride, stopping at a shop where victims of Agent Orange, including children with birth defects and adults, sold handicrafts they had made to passing tourists.
+Agent Orange was a defoliant chemical used by American planes to destroy jungle foliage, making it harder for the Vietcong to hide.
+However, the chemical was highly toxic and carcinogenic, leading to severe birth defects and lasting health issues for subsequent generations of Vietnamese people.

 Once in Ha Long Bay, I boarded a boat, visiting a few of the islands with dramatic karst topography.
 There are hundreds of mushroom shaped limestone, jungle studded islands in Ha Long Bay.